tmikeschu/talks/decks/mds/presenter_that_2019.md

 ---

-A presenter object _encapsulates logic_ (e.g., boolean and transformation) needed for building a particular view.
+A presenter object _encapsulates logic_ (e.g., boolean and transformation) needed for building a particular _view_.

 ^ A presenter is an object that is easy to talk to.

 ^ The view is under so much pressure to look good and say the right thing.
-It is soothed by having a presenter pattern it can depend on for its data.
+It is soothed by having a presenter object it can depend on for its data.

 ^ The view is still tightly coupled to something, but that something is an interface instead of concrete content.